Club Officers 2014-15

 Carleton College cycling has existed in more or less formal incarnations since the early 1980s, and has a proud tradition; the team won the NCC and qualified for nationals in 1991.
 That season, then freshman Josh Meltzer won the conference road race, and a woman on the team finished 19th in the criterium at nationals, beating current mountain bike superstar Juli Furtado in the process.

-CCC was founded as a club dedicated to all facets of cycling - touring, road riding, mountain biking, etc. We organized the "Ironperson Triathlon" in the spring (although we were not the founders of that event) and the "Halloween Biathlon" in the fall (which we did invent.)
-We ran regular "Bike Repair Day" clinics in front of Sayles.
+CCC was founded as a club dedicated to all facets of cycling - touring, road riding, mountain biking, etc. The club organized the "Ironperson Triathlon" in the spring and the "Halloween Biathlon" in the fall (which we did invent.)
+Carleton Cycling ran regular "Bike Repair Day" clinics in front of Sayles.
 These clinics allowed anyone to bring their bike in to be looked over and, if necessary, repaired for the cost of parts.
-We led tours around the nearby state park when the fall colors were out.
-And, of course, we supported the road racing team.
+It led tours around the nearby state park when the fall colors were out.
+And, of course, it supported the road racing team.

-The founders of CCC were Mike Record, Chris Payne, Chris Zegal, Tom Bell, Neal Baker, Jonah Murdock, and Matt Stone.
-(I hope I haven't left anyone out.)
+Among the founders of CCC were Mike Record, Chris Payne, Chris Zegal, Tom Bell, Neal Baker, Jonah Murdock, and Matt Stone.
 Most of the founders had met in training for the Triathlon.
 Chris Zegal was the first president of the club.
 Chris Payne became the director of the North Central Collegiate Cycling Conference, the regional body of the National Collegiate Cycling Association.
-NCCA sanctioned all of our races and sponsored the national championships.
+The NCCA sanctioned all of the club's races and sponsored the national championships.

 Carleton attended the national collegiate cycling championships as the NCCCC representative in 1990 and 1991.
 (In 1990, St. Johns also represented NCCCC.)
-Kim Griffith was the student who took 19th in the 1990 championship criterium (held at Stanford U.), beating Juli Furtado (as mentioned on the Web page.)
-Also on the 1990 nationals team were Mike Record, Neal Baker, Chris Zegal, Kevin Sebert... and another man and another woman, both of whom escape me right now.
+Kim Griffith was the student who took 19th in the 1990 championship criterium (held at Stanford U.), beating Juli Furtado.
+Also on the 1990 nationals team were Mike Record, Neal Baker, Chris Zegal, and Kevin Sebert.
 In 1991, the nationals were held at Eastern Washington University in Cheney, WA.
-Members of that team included Chris Zegal, Chris Payne, Tom Bell, Kevin Sebert, Krista Van Vorst... and again, two people who I don't recall.
+Members of that team included Chris Zegal, Chris Payne, Tom Bell, Kevin Sebert, and Krista Van Vorst.

-Our primary opponents in the NCCCC were St. Johns and Gustavus.
+The team's primary opponents in the NCCCC were St. John's and Gustavus.
 Both hosted at least one race each year.
 There was also a race down at Iowa State every year.
-In fact, it was the ISU race that was the first the team ever entered, in 1989.
+The ISU race was the first the team ever entered, in 1989.

 St. Johns hosted the conference championship (individual time trial, road race, and criterium) in 1990; Carleton hosted in 1991 (with a team time trial replacing the individual.)
 Carleton hosted at least two other conference events from 1989-1991.

 Apple Computers was the major sponsor of the cycling team, giving about $5,000 in 1990.
-Domino's Pizza in Northfield also helped with race sponsorship, as did a local hair stylist whose name escapes me.
+Domino's Pizza in Northfield also helped with race sponsorship, as did a local hair stylist.

-The CSA was quite generous to the club over the three years I was involved, providing us with money for race trips (including the cross-country flights to Palo Alto and Cheney), tools and miscellaneous parts, and some racing gear (including 5 disk wheels.)
-Much of their generousity was due to the popularity of the club - we regularly had a membership of over 100 students, which was HUGE for that time.
-As a recall, the next nearest club sport had something around 20 students participating.
+The CSA was quite generous to the club providing it with money for race trips (including the cross-country flights to Palo Alto and Cheney), tools and miscellaneous parts, and some racing gear (including 5 disk wheels.)
+Much of their generosity was due to the popularity of the club - it regularly had a membership of over 100 students.
 The other factor was our "community service" with the bike repair days.
-Both of those elements made the CSA feel that investment in our club was worthwhile.

-Some other race team members: Mark Cranston, Kevin Noel, Scott Griffith, Kea Umstaad, Susan Ford, Steve Alsdorf, Jon McBride... and probably 15 others that I'm not remembering.
+Some other race team members: Mark Cranston, Kevin Noel, Scott Griffith, Kea Umstaad, Susan Ford, Steve Alsdorf, and Jon McBride.

 More recently, 1996 graduate Peter Everett had a successful season with the Saturn/Penn Cycles sponsered Flat City Cycling Club in Minnesota finishing in the top 10 in three races this past summer.